wadefagen/waf.cs.illinois.edu/pages/impact.md

 [October 5](https://youtu.be/VpbHaQ6bTyk?t=2104),
 and more.

-- **CBS This Morning** (Manuel Bojorquez), June 16, 2020; [*Manuel Bojorquez's segment on the coronavirus*](https://twitter.com/uofigrainger/status/1272970719987740672) includes a video interview with Fagen-Ulmschneider regarding COVID-19 data.

-- August 10, 2020; **Kentucky Governor Andy Beshear** uses 91-DIVOC as part of [Kentucky's COVID-19 press conference on August 10](https://youtu.be/1UoHDfHPvV4?t=888).
+- **Kentucky Governor Andy Beshear** uses 91-DIVOC as part of [Kentucky's COVID-19 press conference on August 10, 2020](https://youtu.be/1UoHDfHPvV4?t=888).
 Governor Beshear also used 91-DIVOC as part of [Kentucky's COVID-19 press conference on July 29](https://youtu.be/Tbs2ZZDzemM?t=446) and [Kentucky's COVID-19 press conference on April 5](https://www.youtube.com/watch?v=gSzUuOTzGE8&feature=youtu.be&t=1595).

-- March 26, 2020; **Washington State Governor Jay Inslee** uses 91-DIVOC as part of Washington's COVID-19 press conferences on March 26.
-Gov. Inslee and also [*"tweeted about it later"*](https://twitter.com/GovInslee/status/1243306792232177665).
+- **Washington State Governor Jay Inslee** uses 91-DIVOC as part of Washington's COVID-19 press conferences on March 26, 2020.
+Gov. Inslee and also [tweeted about it later](https://twitter.com/GovInslee/status/1243306792232177665) as well.

 ---

+### Media

+- **CBS This Morning** (Manuel Bojorquez), June 16, 2020; [*Manuel Bojorquez's segment on the coronavirus*](https://twitter.com/uofigrainger/status/1272970719987740672) includes a video interview with Fagen-Ulmschneider regarding COVID-19 data.

 - **Vox** (German Lopez), August 20, 2020; [*Why Trump shouldn’t compare America’s Covid-19 outbreak to New Zealand's, in one chart*](https://www.vox.com/future-perfect/2020/8/20/21377225/trump-coronavirus-covid-new-zealand) uses Fagen-Ulmschneider's 91-DIVOC animation for a comparative analysis between COVID-19 cases in the United States and New Zealand.